marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Server migration: agent for Vmware or HyperV to clone and periodically sync AMI changes to move or backup/recovery image on the cloud.
 - Database migration service: can use a data conversion tool to help migrating to cloud DB (Redshift, RDS, Dynamodb)
-- Application Discovery Service: collects config, usage and bhavior data from on prem servers to help estimate TCO of running on AWS.
+- Application Discovery Service: collects config, usage and behavior data from on prem servers to help estimate TCO of running on AWS.
 Gather information about on-prem data centers (inventory).

 ### Network migrations and cutovers

 Start with VPN connection from on-prem.
 Later move to Direct Connect (BGP) with VPN as backup, requires to setup BGP preferences to use the Direct Connect link instead of the VPN (while having the same BGP prefix for both).
-On AWS Direct Conenct is always the preferred route.
+On AWS Direct Connect is always the preferred route.

 ### Migration documentation